 The Dolomites are particularly good-looking during the autumn.

-Autumn and spring are probably the loveliest times of year to visit Italy.
-The Italian spring is characterized by gentle rains and a lushness of the landscape.
+Autumn is probably the joint-loveliest time of year to visit Italy.
+The Italian spring is characterised by gentle rains and a lushness of the landscape.
 Note that snow still lingers in mountains in spring and won’t clear until June.
+It’s great for food, wine, hiking and low prices.

 Festivals in Italy